A quantum hamiltonian simulation benchmark: Circuit fidelity and sXHOG

-The physical interpretation of the normalization of the bit-string probability is to discard the measurement result whose ancilla is measured with $1$.
-We also remark that when the Hamiltonian simulation benchmark circuit is sufficiently accurate, we have $P(U) \approx 1$, and it is not necessary to normalize the noiseless bit-string probability in \cref{eqn:def_b_sXHOG}.
+The physical interpretation of the normalization of the bitstring probability is to discard the measurement result whose ancilla is measured with $1$.
+We also remark that when the Hamiltonian simulation benchmark circuit is sufficiently accurate, we have $P(U) \approx 1$, and it is not necessary to normalize the noiseless bitstring probability in \cref{eqn:def_b_sXHOG}.

 The probability that the experimental measurement on the ancilla qubit outputs $0$ is

 Given the circuit fidelity $\alpha$, we denote the conditional probability density as